 In cases of hardship, funding is available from a range of sources.

-Please note: as the process of the UK leaving the EU continues, we will be following the University's policies regarding fees for EU students from countries other than the UK.
-It has been confirmed that such students who start a course at Cambridge in 2017 or 2018 will have access to the same forms of funding as ware previously available.Please click this link for further updates.
+Please note: as discussion of the UK leaving the EU continues, we will be following the University's policies regarding fees for EU students from countries other than the UK.
+It has been confirmed that such students who start a course at Cambridge in 2020 will have access to the same forms of funding as were previously available.Please click this link for further updates.

 UK and EU students can find details of Tuition Fee Loans and Maintenance Loans via this link.